 Help Wanted: Must Have Brain, Heart and Courage

-In the meantime, the lives of Quiet Desperation are clocking away the hours in the HR departments across the country, as the Winged Monkeys in the back room electronically file resumes of unqualified applicants all day long while they are unable to fill millions of open positions.
+In the meantime, the lives of Quiet Desperation are clocking away the hours in the HR departments across the country.
+The Winged Monkeys in the back room electronically file resumes of unqualified applicants to “help wanted” all day long.
+While they are unable to fill millions of open positions.

-It’s become a well-worn cliché that people hire those they know, like and trust, but we at The Barrett Group www.careerchange.com regularly see another trend that bucks the conventional wisdom, and Dorothy bore witness to the list of most desired attributes requirement during her famous journey).
+It’s become a well-worn cliché that people hire those they know, like and trust.
+But we at The Barrett Group regularly see another trend that bucks the conventional wisdom.

 - make a smart decision;